duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 # Tips 💡

-> - ✋You can easily integrate this list into your FWs under the Inbound/Outbound policy rules, Threat feeds.
+> - You can easily integrate this list into your FWs under the Inbound/Outbound policy rules, Threat feeds.
 > - To add my blocklist to the Fortinet, CheckPoint, Palo Alto and OPNsense FWs, here are some interesting links

 | **Vendor**🧱 | **Description**📜 | **Link**🌍 |